pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 `createCanvas(w,h);`

 - Where `w` is the width of the canvas we want, and `h` is the height of the canvas we want
+- Try it!

 ???

 - Try out a new canvas size...
+- Bear in mind you should create the canvas _before_ drawing anything
 - Like `createCanvas(640,480);`
 - or `createCanvas(1,1000);`!
 - Where we're going, we don't need aspect ratios...